Pagd: Blog with pagd and github

 The example suggests Python-3.2, but you can use any later Python-3 version.

-Installing pagd package will provide you pagd
+Installing pagd package will provide you pagd command line

 script and as long as you are inside virtual environment the command will

-be available via $PATH
+be available via $PATH.

 creating my blog layout

-One of the first thing that we do when using pagd
+One of the first thing that we do when using pagdis to create a layout,

-in this case a layout implemented by pagd.myblog
+in this case a layout implemented by pagd.myblog plugin.
+The name of the

-which comes pre-packaged with Pagd, hence we address it as
+plugin is myblog which comes pre-packaged with Pagd, hence we address it as

 (env)$ pagd create